Which languages support Transliteration?

-In SwiftKey, the transliteration feature allows you to type phonetically using the Latin or QWERTY keyboard layout, and show either Hindi or Gujarati script predictions that match the word being typed.
-You can select and enter that word in the text field, by simply tapping the prediction candidate.
+In SwiftKey, the transliteration feature allows you to type phonetically using the Latin or QWERTY keyboard layout, and show script predictions that match the word being typed.
+You can make your selections by tapping on a word in the prediction bar.

 For these languages, SwiftKey will automatically offer you two layout keyboard options:

 You can easily shift between these two layouts by either swiping left or right on the spacebar, or by tapping and holding the spacebar and selecting the layout you would like.

 When you are in the QWERTY layout, you will see both Latin script predictions and native script predictions.
 When in the Native Script Layout, you will see only predictions in that script language.